Dominic Fortune

 Sable, created by Tom DeFalco and Ron Frenz, made her debut in Spider-Man #265, the creation of Tom DeFalco and Ron Frenz.
 She was introduced as the head honcho of a mercenary outfit called The Wild Pack, and proved popular enough to become a recurring figure in the Marvel Universe, eventually even scoring her own series, Silver Sable and the Wild Pack, which ran from 1992-95.

-Fortune, meanwhile, first saw light of day in Marvel Preview #2 way back in 1975, the creation of comics legend Howard Chaykin.
-He was a sort of swashbuckling, 1930s-style daredevil adventurer, up for almost anything, and appeared in assorted Marvel anthologies and magazines.
-Several years later, he re-appeared, very much older, and became involved with Spider-Man in a story arc that eventually cost him his adult son, Davey, who had also for a while “taken on the mantle” of Dominic Fortune.
+Fortune, meanwhile, first saw light of day in Marvel Preview #2 way back in 1975, as part of their envelope-pushing daring, Comics Code-free magazine era.
+The creation of comics legend Howard Chaykin and based on his own Scorpion character from the failed Atlas/Seaboard Comics line, Fortune was a costumed 1930s adventurer, an expert marksman and swordsman, up for almost anything.
+He’s hired by a wealthy woman to kidnap her ex-husband over back alimony.
+He went on to appear in assorted Marvel magazines, including a stint as a backup feature, “Dominic Fortune, Brigand For Hire,” in The Hulk!, but the character never really gained a large audience.
+Several years later, though, he re-appeared, very much older, and became involved with Spider-Man in a story arc that eventually cost him his adult son, Davey, who had for a while “taken on the mantle” of Dominic Fortune.

 According to Marvel editor John Barber, in the intro to the new series (scripted by Brendan Cahill), “Where Dominic has been since then — and what relationship, if any, the man… has to him — remains to be revealed.”

-Alas, the series turned out to be a mess of coulda-beens.
+Alas, Sable and Fortune turned out to be a mess of coulda-beens.
 The promised “Moonlighting-style” relationship between the two principals never materialized, Fortune was more bland and smarmy than glib, and Silver was just not all that likable — no wonder her own guys tried to kill her.
 Instead of Moonlighting or even Mr. and Mrs. Smith, we were treated to some over-boiled globetrotting nonsense about Silver Sable losing control of The Wild Pack and teaming up with Fortune to stop six “sleeper” assassins before they reach their targets and save the world (naturally).

 It’s mostly an excuse for firing a lot of over-sized guns and high-flying hokum, such as Sable diving out of a fifty story window in pursuit of a laptop.
 And you have to wonder about Fortune: what kinda private eye wears a bright orange leather “uniform”?